Intersection Types and (Positive) Almost-Sure Termination: On Recursion-Theoretic Optimality

 \subsection{Encoding PTMs into $\PLambda$}

 Let us now switch to the encoding of probabilistic Turing machines into $\PLambdaCBV$.
-As a target language, we actually take a sub-class of terms of $\PLambdaCBV$, namely the one defined by the following grammar:
+As a target language, we actually take a sub-class of terms in $\PLambdaCBV$, namely the one defined by the following grammar:

 where $MV$ is nothing more than syntactic sugar for $\lett M{xV}$.
 In doing so, we follow~\cite{EncodingTuring}, and take as a target calculus for our encoding one in which only \emph{one} redex is active in any term.
 This way, all our results will also be valid in Section~\ref{sec:CBN}, where intersection types will be generalised to a calculus with call-by-\emph{name} evaluation.